· Lincoln J Bicalho · Development · 27 min read

 var app = builder.Build();

-// Production middleware pipeline
+// WHY: Production middleware pipeline includes security controls

 if (app.Environment.IsProduction())